Senzing/mapper-npi/README.md

 *Note:* This only needs to be performed one time!
 In fact you may want to add these configuration updates to a master configuration file for all your data sources.

-From your Senzing project directory ...
+From your Senzing project directory:

 ```console
 python3 G2ConfigTool.py <path-to-file>/npi_config_updates.g2c
 ```

-This will step you through the process of adding the data sources, entity types, features, attributes and other settings needed to load this watch list data into Senzing.
+This will step you through the process of adding the data sources, features, attributes and any other settings needed to load this watch list data into
+Senzing.
 After each command you will see a status message saying "success" or "already exists".
 For instance, if you run the script twice, the second time through they will all say "already exists" which is OK.

 ### Running the mapper

-Download the raw files from ... [https://download.cms.gov/nppes/NPI_Files.html](https://download.cms.gov/nppes/NPI_Files.html)
+Download the raw files from: [https://download.cms.gov/nppes/NPI_Files.html](https://download.cms.gov/nppes/NPI_Files.html)

 The full monthly download contains many files.
 These are the ones actually used by this mapper ...